-DOE is accepting renewal (Phase II) applications under this announcement.
-Renewal (Phase II) applications are requests for additional funding for a period subsequent to that provided by a current award.
+DOE is accepting renewal (Phase II) applications under this FOA.
+Renewal (Phase II) applications are requests for additional funding for a period subsequent to that provided by a current award or Phase I award.
 Renewal (Phase II) applications compete with all other applications and must be submitted by an established due date/deadline.
 In preparing a renewal (Phase II) application, applicants should assume that reviewers will not have access to previous applications.
-The application should be developed as fully as though the applicant were applying for the first time.
+The application should be developed as fully as though the applicant is applying for the first time.
 The application must include all the information required for a new project, plus the project narrative section should discuss the results from prior work.
-Supplemental applications to request additional funding to the grant awards resulting from this Notice may be submitted if recommended by the designated DOE Project Officer.
-A separate funding notice will be published during the conduct of the Phase II research period to request supplemental applications.